tomcali/hangman-game/README.md

 The program is operational, including checks for valid user data input in response to the prompt().
 The logic of the game is revealed in the console log.

+To finish the work, I need to fix the display of the target, the underline and correct letters display showing the status of the game.
+For some reason this is not being rendered in the DOM.
+This is important to fix because it provides necessary feedback to the participant.

+Also, I want to find a better way to do the input. prompt() is intrusive and covers part of the screen we want displayed.
+I tried forms with little success.
+Will need to work on that.
+Also I am told that modals are the way to go, but I still need to learn about those.

 ## Viewing the Websites

 The results of this homework are available as GitHub web pages.